 While Moore’s actions were not malicious as such, they were certainly careless.
-Not having sufficient knowledge of the divorce process did not save him from being hauled before the local magistrates, or of deceiving both his wives, however inadvertently.
-Bigamy is rare in the UK but it can carry a custodial sentence.
+Not having a sufficient level of knowledge of the divorce process did not save him from being hauled before the local magistrates, or of deceiving both his wives, however inadvertently.
+Bigamy is a rare event in the UK but it is still punishable by a custodial sentence.

 It is a strong reason for getting the best legal advice possible when going through a divorce, so that you can be absolutely sure that everything is being conducted in your best interests; not least getting all your paperwork done correctly.

 Vardags Limited is a limited company trading as Vardags, Company No 7199468, registered in England and Wales, having its registered office at 10 Old Bailey, London EC4M 7NG.
 Vardags is authorised and regulated by the Solicitors Regulation Authority (SRA Number 535955).
 Its VAT number is 99 001 7230.